Uterine Cancer Awareness Is Now! No matter what age we are, it is important to get any bleeding or period pattern changes, checked.

 - Information for Trans, Non-Binary and Inter Sex People

-- International Gynecologic Cancer Advocacy Network
+- International Gynecologic Cancer Advocacy Network (IGCAN)

-- International Gynecologic Society
+- International Gynecologic Cancer Society (IGCS)

 - June Is Uterine Cancer Awareness Month